 TreeList - Column Virtualization

-Thanks to the new column virtualization feature, the TreeList component can handle data with large sets of columns across its data set.
+Thanks to the new column virtualization feature, the React TreeList component can handle data with large sets of columns across its data set.
 Virtualization works by loading data as is needed and recycling UI elements on the page as users scroll across columns.
 This leaves the impression of the full data set without the performance penalty of loading all that HTML to the page.

 Here's a quick link to the column virtualization demo that highlights how to implement this today.